The Foundation was founded as a nonprofit corporation in 1999 to be a source of charitable

 This scholarship will encourage Greater Clark minority students to not only pursue a career in education but, to return to Greater Clark and teach in one of our schools.
 Stay tuned on when this scholarship will officially be available to our students.

-If you have questions about the scholarships, please contact the GCCS Educational Foundation at (812) 288-4802 ext.
+If you would like to support this scholarship, please contact the GCCS Educational Foundation at (812) 288-4802 ext.
 50600 or email firstname.lastname@example.org.

 Amy Burnette, Frost Brown Todd